mburley127/PairsTrading/README.md

     The project then calculates the Z-score of the spread, which standardizes the spread and helps identify potential trading opportunities.
 The Z-score measures how far the spread is from its mean in terms of standard deviations.
 Trading signals are generated based on predefined Z-score thresholds, which trigger long or short positions.
 This systematic approach ensures that trades are made based on quantifiable criteria rather than subjective judgment. <br/>

-    inally, the strategy is rigorously backtested to evaluate its performance over historical data.
+    Initially, the strategy is rigorously backtested to evaluate its performance over historical data.
 This backtesting process simulates the strategy in a controlled environment, allowing for an assessment of its potential profitability.
 The results of the backtesting are visualized, providing a clear view of the strategy's performance over time and helping to identify trends or areas that may require further refinement.
 The project provides a robust framework for deploying a systematic pairs trading strategy in the commodities markets, grounded in statistical rigor and data-driven decision-making.

    - `GetTestPairs.ipynb`: Contains the project to get the test pairs with statistical refinement.